adamrossnelson/StataIPEDSAll/README.md

 ```
 ### 2.1.2.
 Suggested naming convention

-When prompted for a log file name suggested name is `IPEDSDirInfo02to16.log` which will produce `IPEDSDirInfo02to16.dta` at the location you specify.
+When prompted for a log file name suggested name is `IPEDSDirInfo02to16.log` which will also produce `IPEDSDirInfo02to16.dta` at the location you specify.
 (Update year reference as needed).

 ## 2.2.
 IPEDSInstChar02to16.do